fleibetseder/powerbi-docs.de-de/powerbi-docs/whitepaper-powerbi-premium-deployment.md

 | KI | N/V | 20 % Standard; mindestens 20 %  | 20 % Standard, mindestens 10 % | 20 % Standard, mindestens 5 %  |
 | | | | | |

-Das Löschen einer Premium-Kapazität ist möglich und führt nicht zum Löschen der Arbeitsbereiche und Inhalte.
-Stattdessen werden alle zugewiesenen Arbeitsbereiche in freigegebene Kapazität verschoben.
-Wenn die Premium-Kapazität in einer anderen Region erstellt wurde, wird der Arbeitsbereich in die freigegebene Kapazität der Start Region verschoben.
+Deleting a Premium capacity is possible and will not result in the deletion of its workspaces and content.
+Instead, it will move any assigned workspaces to shared capacity.
+When the Premium capacity was created in a different region, the workspace will be moved to shared capacity of the home region.

-### <a name="assigning-workspaces-to-capacities"></a>Zuweisen von Arbeitsbereichen zu Kapazitäten
+### <a name="assigning-workspaces-to-capacities"></a>Assigning Workspaces to Capacities

-Arbeitsbereiche können einer Premium-Kapazität im **Power BI admin**-**Portal** oder-für einen Arbeitsbereich im **Arbeitsbereich** zugewiesen werden.
+Workspaces can be assigned to a Premium capacity in the **Power BI Admin**  **Portal** or - for a workspace - in the **Workspace** pane.

-Kapazitäts Administratoren und globale Administratoren von Office 365 oder Power BI-Dienst Administratoren können Arbeitsbereiche im **Power BI Verwaltungs**  **Portal**Massen zuweisen.
+Capacity Admins, as well as Office 365 Global Administrators or Power BI service administrators, can bulk assign workspaces in the **Power BI Admin**  **Portal**.
 Zuweisungen im Massenvorgang können auf Folgendes angewendet werden:

-- **Arbeitsbereiche nach Benutzern** : alle Arbeitsbereiche, die sich im Besitz dieser Benutzer befinden, einschließlich persönlicher Arbeitsbereiche, werden der Premium-Kapazität zugewiesen.
-Dies schließt die erneute Zuweisung von Arbeitsbereichen ein, wenn Sie bereits einer anderen Premium-Kapazität zugewiesen sind.
+- **Workspaces by users** : All workspaces owned by those users, including personal workspaces, are assigned to the Premium capacity.
+This will include the re-assignment of workspaces when they are already assigned to a different Premium capacity.
 Außerdem werden den Benutzern auch Berechtigungen zur Zuweisung von Arbeitsbereichen zugewiesen.

 - **Bestimmte Arbeitsbereiche**
-- **Die Arbeitsbereiche der gesamten Organisation** : alle Arbeitsbereiche, einschließlich persönlicher Arbeitsbereiche, werden der Premium-Kapazität zugewiesen.
-Außerdem werden allen aktuellen und zukünftigen Benutzern Arbeitsbereichs Zuweisungs Berechtigungen zugewiesen. \[[14](#endnote-14)\]
+- **The entire organization's workspaces** : All workspaces, including personal workspaces, are assigned to the Premium capacity.
+In addition, all current and future users are assigned workspace assignment permissions. \[[14](#endnote-14)\]

 Ein Arbeitsbereich kann einer Premium-Kapazität im Bereich **Arbeitsbereich** hinzugefügt werden, sofern der Benutzer ein Arbeitsbereichsadministrator ist und über Zuweisungsberechtigungen verfügt.